Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "Iris," Tara named her fallen queen.
 She flicked the two knights with her thumb.
 "Aenus.
 And my brother."

 Fell was staring at her now, his head lowered.
-Tara took a last look at the board, eyes resting on the piece that had sealed her fate—Fell's black queen, looming over her defeated king.
+Tara took one last look at the board, her eyes resting on the piece that had sealed her fate — Fell's black queen, looming over her defeated king.
 "That's all I have left," she said with a hollow smile.
 She glanced out the reinforced window at a shadekin sticking a luminescent snail to the glass. "*The Black Queen... she'd like that-*" she whispered to herself, eyes half closed, the image of an IPC filling her mind, red eyes shining through her eyelids like radiation.

-Tara turned back to the table, her expression suddenly, jarringly cheerful.
+Tara looks up from the board, her expression suddenly, jarringly cheerful.
 "So anyway, how's your week been?"

 The other two exchanged a look of bewilderment.

 "Long," Fell finally replied, his voice strained.
 He pushed himself up from the table, swaying slightly and placing a hand on its edge to steady himself.
 "My energy's sapped.
 I think I'm going to... sleep for a bit."
 The lights in his eyes flickered weakly as he gave a slow nod to them both before weaving his way through the crowded bar.

-Tara slipped into Fell’s empty seat beside the kitsune, the silence between them thick and uncertain.
-She broke it with a nod at the girl’s suit—a purple-tinted twin to her own, but cut for three graceful tails.
-"I didn’t catch your name," she ventured.
+Tara moved into the seat he'd vacated, next to the kitsune.
+They sat in an awkward silence.
+"I didn't catch your name," Tara said, glancing at the purple-tinted suit the girl wore that matched her own, albeit tailored to accommodate three elegant tails.

 "...Rin," she replied quietly.